Alcohol Use Disorder: Symptoms, Causes, and Treatment Options

 • Severe: 6 or more symptoms

-An accurate alcohol use disorder diagnosis is crucial for developing an effective treatment plan.
+An accurate alcohol use disorder diagnosis is crucial for developing an effective Substance use treatment program.
 By identifying the presence and severity of AUD, healthcare professionals can recommend appropriate interventions, which may include behavioral therapies, medications, support groups, and lifestyle changes.
 A comprehensive AUD assessment also helps to identify any co-occurring mental health disorders, such as depression or anxiety, which may require additional treatment.

 If you suspect that you or someone you know may have alcohol use disorder, it’s essential to seek help from a qualified healthcare professional.
 They can perform a thorough assessment, provide an accurate diagnosis, and recommend the most appropriate course of treatment to help manage symptoms, reduce risk factors, and promote long-term recovery.